Key Takeaways

-With snowstorms and frosty temperatures taking over, you shift your activities indoors for warmth and comfort.
+With snowstorms and frosty temperatures, you shift your activities indoors for warmth and comfort.
 But what to do if you live in an old house that lacks a proper heating system?
-Or you might want to reduce the use of heating units because of the high energy cost this winter as electricity has increased by 6.5%, and natural gas is up by a whopping 25%.
-Are you worried your HVAC unit can break down unexpectedly in the middle of a cold afternoon, making it quite challenging to survive the chilly weather?
+Or you might want to reduce your heating use due to high energy bills.

 - 1. Switch to Smart Heating